-- Don't seek or accept any preferential treatment, or place yourself in a position that could lead the public to think you are receiving preferential treatment, because of your position as a councillor.
-This would include, where you have a personal and prejudicial interest in a proposal, using your position to discuss that proposal with Officers or Councillors when other members of the public would not have the same opportunity to do so. - Do be aware that, whilst you are not prevented from seeking to explain and justify a proposal in which you have a personal and prejudicial interest to an appropriate officer, in person or in writing, the Code places greater limitations on you than would apply to a normal member of the public. - 3.3 Do notify the Monitoring Officer and Head of Planning and Policy in writing of your own application, or if you are employed as an agent and note that:- - notification to the Monitoring Officer and the Head of Planning and Policy should be made no later than submission of the application; - the proposal will always be reported to the planning meeting and not dealt with by Officers under the scheme of delegation; and - it is advisable that you employ an agent to act on your behalf on the proposal in dealing with officers and any public speaking at the planning meeting (where appropriate.) - you do have a right to make written representations to officers about the proposal and may address the planning meeting pursuant to the Public Speaking Protocol subject to certain additional restrictions (see para 11 below for more detailed advice on this point).
+- Don't participate, or give the appearance of trying to participate, in the making of any decision on the matter by the planning authority.
+You must withdraw from the meeting room when the matter is announced unless you are exercising your public speaking rights.
+Please see paragraph 11 for your right to attend and make representationsunder the Public Speaking Protocol. - Don't try to represent local, Ward or Area views, get another Member to do so instead. - Don't get involved in the processing of the application. - Don't seek or accept any preferential treatment, or place yourself in a position that could lead the public to think you are receiving preferential treatment, because of your position as a councillor.
+This would include, where you have a personal and prejudicial interest in a proposal, using your position to discuss that proposal with Officers or Councillors when other members of the public would not have the same opportunity to do so.

+- Do be aware that, whilst you are not prevented from seeking to explain and justify a proposal in which you have a personal and prejudicial interest to an appropriate officer, in person or in writing, the Code places greater limitations on you than would apply to a normal member of the public. - Do notify the Monitoring Officer and Head of Planning and Policy in writing of your own application, or if you are employed as an agent and note that: - notification to the Monitoring Officer and the Head of Planning and Policy should be made no later than submission of the application: - the proposal will always be reported to the planning meeting and not dealt with by Officers under the scheme of delegation; and - it is advisable that you employ an agent to act on your behalf on the proposal in dealing with officers and any public speaking at the planning meeting (where appropriate) to avoid public criticism - you do have a right to make written representations to officers about the proposal and may address the planning meeting pursuant to the Public Speaking Protocol subject to certain additional restrictions (see paragraph 11 below for more detailed advice on this point).

-4 FETTERING DISCRETION IN THE PLANNING PROCESS
+4 FETTERING DISCRETION (PREDETERMINATION) IN THE PLANNING PROCESS